 A CT scan of the abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.

-This is only really useful 3-5 days after surgery.
+As long as serious pathology (e.g. anastomotic leak) has been excluded, the management of post-operative ileus is conservative.

+The page now reads:

+A CT scan of the abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.

 As long as serious pathology (e.g. anastomotic leak) has been excluded, the management of post-operative ileus is conservative.